-$$\chi(w;L) = L^{\gamma/\nu} \tilde{\chi}(\Delta w L^{1/\nu}), \tag{3}$$
+$$\chi(w;L) = L^{\gamma/\nu} \tilde{\chi}(\Delta w L^{1/\nu}), \qquad (3)$$

-The variance of the average $\langle P \rangle (w;L)$ over L^d independent degrees of freedom decreases as $\sigma_P^2(w;L) \propto L^{-d}$.
-In a critical system, however, the diverging bulk correlation length $\xi \propto (\Delta w)^{-\nu} \gg L$ (small argument in Eq.
-(3)) prohibits the assumption of independence.
-In this case Eq.
-(3) with Eq.
-(2) yields
+The variance of the average $\langle P \rangle(w;L)$ over L^d independent degrees of freedom decreases as $\sigma_p^2(w;L) \propto L^{-d}$.
+In a critical system, however, the diverging bulk correlation length $\xi \propto (\Delta w)^{-\nu} \gg$ L (small argument in equation (3)) prohibits the assumption of independence.
+In this case equation (3) with (2) yields

-$$\sigma_P^{2\,\text{max}}(L) \propto L^{\gamma/\nu - d}.$$ (4)
+$$\sigma_p^{2\max}(L) \propto L^{\gamma/\nu-d}.$$

-Coarsening the spatial resolution of the data, we find in Fig. 2 that $\sigma_P^{2\max}(L)$ scales roughly as $L^{-\lambda}$, with $\lambda=0.46(4)$.
-This suggests the exponent ratio $\gamma/\nu=1.54(4)$.
+Coarsening the spatial resolution of the data, we find in Fig. 2 that $\sigma_p^{2\text{max}}(L)$ scales roughly as $L^{-\lambda}$, with $\lambda = 0.46(4)$.
+This suggests the exponent ratio $\gamma/\nu = 1.54(4)$.

-At criticality, the spatial decay of correlations between order parameter fluctuations becomes scale-free.
-This is equivalent to a non-trivial power-law dependence of the order-parameter variance on L (see Supplementary Information for details and conditions).
-Hence, Fig. 2 indicates a scale-free correlation function of fluctuations in the rain rate in the range of 25 km to 200 km.
-This suggests that the meteorological features known as mesoscale convective systems21 are long-range correlation structures akin to critical clusters.22 Synoptic inspection indicates that the high rain rate phase and critical region of Fig. 1 come substantially from points within such complexes (examples are provided in the Supplementary Information).
+At criticality, the spatial decay of correlations between order-parameter fluctuations becomes scale-free1.
+This is equivalent to a non-trivial power-law dependence of the order-parameter variance on L (see the Supplementary Information for details and conditions).
+Hence, Fig. 2 indicates a scale-free correlation function of fluctuations in the rain rate in the range of 25-200 km.
+This suggests that the meteorological features known as mesoscale convective systems21 are long-range correlation structures akin to critical clusters22.
+Synoptic inspection indicates that the high rain-rate phase and critical region of Fig. 1 come substantially from points within such complexes (examples are provided in the Supplementary Information).

-The question of self-organisation towards the critical point of the transition is addressed by displaying the residence times, of the system in Fig. 3.
+The question of self-organization towards the critical point of the transition is addressed by showing the residence times of the system in Fig. 3.
 This is the number of observations in the 5-year period where the system was found at a given level of water vapour.
-A slowly driven system would be expected to spend a significant amount of time in the low-w phase because when it fluctuates into this phase e.g. due to some large-scale event, it takes a long time to recover.
-Therefore the distribution decreases slowly towards low values of w.
-The fast dissipation mechanism, on the other hand, ensures that the system leaves the high-w regime relatively quickly when it fluctuates into it.
-Consequently the distribution decreases rapidly towards large values of w.
+A slowly driven system would be expected to spend a significant amount of time in the low-w phase because when it fluctuates into this phase, for example, owing to some large-scale event, it takes a long time to recover.
+Therefore, the distribution decreases slowly towards low values of w.
+On the other hand, the fast dissipation mechanism ensures that the system leaves the high-w regime relatively quickly when it fluctuates into it.
+Consequently, the distribution decreases rapidly towards large values of w.
 For the properties of rainfall, the part of the distribution in Fig. 3 comprised only of observations with rainfall is of interest, seen as the blue line in Fig. 3.
-We note that the system is most likely to be found near the beginning of the intense precipitation regime.
+We note that the system has the highest probability of being found near the beginning of the intense precipitation regime.
 Almost the entire weight of the distribution of rainy times is concentrated here.

 Meteorologically, these results suggest a means to redefine and extend convective QE, both empirically and theoretically.
-In its simplest application QE assumes that the relationship among atmospheric column thermodynamic variables is pinned close to the point where deep convection and precipitation set in.
-Fig. 3 shows this to be a reasonable first approximation, but it also implies associated critical phenomena.
-A loss term $\langle P \rangle(w)$ of the form of Eq.
-(1) implies the absence of a well-defined convective time scale.
+In its simplest application, QE assumes that the relationship among atmospheric column thermodynamic variables is pinned close to the point where deep convection and precipitation set in.
+Figure 3 shows this to be a reasonable first approximation, but it also implies associated critical phenomena.
+A loss term $\langle P \rangle(w)$ of the form of equation (1) implies the absence of a well-defined convective timescale.
 Scale-free distributions of event sizes23 and the spatial correlation behaviour seen in Fig. 2 may result from this proximity to an apparent continuous phase transition.
-These properties will be important to include in stochastic convective parametrisations that extend QE to include fluctuations24 and in understanding the relationship of QE to mesoscale variability.
+These properties will be important to include in stochastic convective parametrizations that extend QE to include fluctuations24 and in understanding the relationship of QE to mesoscale variability.